 After your coin's finished surface has been polished, hard enamel colors are added.
 In other words, the coin's flat surface is covered in the colors of the enamel.

-Single plating means only one plating on the front and rear.
+Single plating means that there is only one plating on the front and rear.

 Dual plating involves coating the coin in two distinct plating colors.

 Rainbow plating is exactly what it sounds like; it gives the coin a rainbow appearance.

 What materials are used to make challenge coins? - The biggest fallacy is that challenge coins are made of metal.
 The most popular substance is zinc alloy.
 Challenge coins can also be found made of brass and iron, though.